Threatened species

 Swift parrot

-The nationally-listed, critically endangered swift parrot is a small, very fast bird that winters on the mainland but returns to Tasmania every summer to breed.
-It is dependent on blue gum and black gum dominated forest and woodland with large hollow bearing trees and can be found foraging in Knocklofty Reserve, Ridgeway and Bicenntenial parks.
+It is dependent on blue gum and black gum dominated forest and woodland with large hollow bearing trees.
+It can be found foraging in Knocklofty Reserve, Ridgeway and Bicenntenial parks.

 Eastern barred bandicoot

-One of Australia’s most endangered species, the eastern barred bandicoot is considered extinct in the wild on the mainland and has been almost entirely lost from its original range in Tasmania.
-The Queens Domain, Knocklofty and Waterworks reserves are particular strongholds, providing suitable grassland/grassy woodland habitat.
-Predation from cats and dogs is their greatest risk if they are to continue to survive in Hobart’s bushland reserves.
+The eastern barred bandicoot is one of Australia's most endangered species.
+It is considered extinct in the wild on the mainland and has been almost entirely lost from its original range in Tasmania.

 Grey goshawk

-This large, pure white raptor nests in mature wet forest but can also be seen in more open woodland and on urban fringes.
-There are thought to be less than 110 breeding pairs in Tasmania, where it is listed as endangered on the state’s Threatened Species Protection Act 1995.
+This large, pure white raptor nests in mature wet forest.
+It can also be seen in more open woodland and on urban fringes.